 The word “torticollis” itself comes from two Latin root words, “tortus” and “collum,” that together mean “twisted neck.”
 This condition, sometimes called wryneck, is relatively common in children.

 In general, torticollis is classified as either congenital (present at birth) or acquired (occurring later in infancy or childhood).
 By far the most common type is congenital muscular torticollis.
 Although children have this when they are born, parents may not notice it until children are several weeks old, as they start to gain more control of their head movement.

 Note: Pediatric torticollis is different from another condition, called spasmodic torticollis, that affects adults.

-How Children’s Hospital Boston approaches torticollis
+How Boston Children’s Hospital approaches torticollis

-We at Children’s are dedicated to acting quickly to find out the root cause of torticollis and coming up with a treatment approach that’s customized for your child.
+We at Boston Children’s are dedicated to acting quickly to find out the root cause of torticollis and coming up with a treatment approach that’s customized for your child.

 In most cases, our clinicians deal with congenital muscular torticollis.
 We’ve found that most children with this type of torticollis respond very well to physical therapy programs, usually within a matter of months.
 Our dedicated team of physical therapists will provide an exercise plan that actively involves you in your child’s care.

 We’ll also provide treatment plans designed for children who do not respond to physical therapy.
 Our orthopedic, neurosurgical and plastic surgery experts work closely together to develop a customized treatment approach that meets all of your child’s health needs.